BrandiATMuhkuh/brandiatmuhkuh.github.com/source/about/index.markdown

-## Conferences and barcamps
+## Conferences and Barcamps
 Since I lived and studied in two of the coolest European cities Vienna and Copenhagen I had the chance to attend many conferences and barcamp.
-The following is a list of nice everevnts I could attend.
+The following is a list of nice events I could attend.

 * 2013/11/15-16 [CHI New Zealand](http://sigchinz.acm.org/chinz/2013/), Christchurch